7 ways Hollywood goofs up medicine

 I thought I’d share with John Q. Public some of the frustrating falsehoods that are misrepresented out there in Hollywood medicine.
 I apologize how random this may be.

 - No, the doctors do not come to your bedside and draw your blood for impending surgeries.
 It’s the phlebotomist, or lab technician, or even a nurse.

-- No, the last time I checked – and in most cases there are far more nurses on a hospital unit than physicians.
-Not even at the larger hospitals.
+- The last time I checked, there are far more nurses on a hospital unit than physicians.
+Even at the larger hospitals.